The bridge where Wendy Lee Coffield was found.

 Photos of the bridge and other related images.

-Wendy Lee Coffield's body was found underneath this bridge.
+Coffield's body was found underneath this bridge

 The 16-year-old was found floating underneath this bridge.
-The inset photograph in the top right-hand corner shows the police removing her body from the river.
+The photograph in the top right-hand corner shows the police removing her body from the river.

-Two teenage boys were cycling across the Meeker Street Bridge in Kent, Washington, when they spotted something floating in the water.
+Two teenage boys were cycling across the Meeker Street Bridge in Kent, Washington, when they noticed something floating in the water.
 After taking a closer look, they realized that it was a dead body.

-Tacoma News Tribune.
+Tacoma News Tribune

 The medical examiner's office determined that she had been strangled.